Inheritance in domestic relationships and stepchildren

 But, if the domestic partnership remains undissolved at the time of death of the natural parent, again by analogy with the position at common law, the relationship of affinity between stepparent and stepchild continues.

-Appeal to the Court of Appeal
+What the Court of Appeal said

 The executor appealed to the Court of Appeal3, but it was dismissed.
 The Court of Appeal said the case was a question about the statutory construction on the issue of the meaning of the word ‘stepchild’, in the definition of ‘eligible person’ in s 90 of the Act.
 The Court concluded that the child of the deceased’s former domestic partner was the deceased’s stepchild and was eligible to make a claim for family provision.